Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 To create a basic scenario using the AdnSkinMerge deformer, start with a scene with the following elements:

-  - An animation mesh with deformation.
+  - One or more animation meshes with deformation.
   - A skin mesh with an AdnSkin deformer applied and configured.
-  - A final mesh without animation or deformation.
+  - One or more simulation meshes, for example with an AdnSkin deformer applied and properly configured.

-The AdnSkinMerge deformer will get applied to the final mesh which will combine the animation and simulation meshes.
+The AdnSkinMerge deformer will get applied to the final mesh which will  be the result of blending the animation and simulation meshes.

 <figure>
   <img src="images/setup_skin_merge_0.png">